Premier League title race: Who has the best fixtures in the run-in?

 Avg. opponents PpG: 1.52

-After a difficult first-half of the campaign, have Manchester City once again found their title-winning form when it counts?
-Pep Guardiola’s side are unbeaten in 19 games and were the width of the post away from grabbing a late win at Anfield, as the champions enter a crucial run of fixtures and their toughest stretch of the season so far.
+The double-treble is still on, but are Manchester City as good as they were last season?
+Pep Guardiola’s side are unbeaten in 20 games, but they were unable to beat either Liverpool or Arsenal in their two title showdowns either side of the international break, and it leaves the champions third in the title race.

-City’s trip to Anfield kicked off a defining run where the champions take on four of the Premier League’s top-five.
-That includes the back-to-back with title rivals Liverpool and Arsenal, either side of the international break, but a trip to Tottenham, where City have never won in the Premier League under Guardiola, could now be played late in the season after Guardiola’s side reached the FA Cup semi-finals.
-A trip to Brighton is also yet to be rearranged.
+But City have been here before and their fixtures are looking favourable now Liverpool and Arsenal are out of the equation.
+Still, they must face the other two members of the top five: Guardiola’s team host Aston Villa this midweek, with Unai Emery’s side defeating them at Villa Park earlier this season, while a trip to Tottenham, where City have never won in the Premier League under Guardiola, could now be played late in the season after reaching the FA Cup semi-finals.

-With the double-treble still on, City have the busiest schedule of the Premier League title contenders - although Luton at home in between a Champions League quarter-final against Real Madrid, to be played across 9 and 17 April, could have been a lot worse.
-The timing of those rearranged Brighton and Tottenham trips will be crucial, however.
+Still involved in three competitions, City have the busiest schedule of the Premier League title contenders - although Luton at home in between a Champions League quarter-final against Real Madrid, to be played across 9 and 17 April, could have been a lot worse.
+The timing of that Tottenham trip will be crucial, however.

 Join our commenting forum